shambhaviM18/blinkit-analysis/README.md

 The dashboard includes **interactive slicers and filters** that allow users to explore data by outlet location type, outlet size, and item type, enabling customized and focused analysis.

 Overall, this project demonstrates the effective use of **Power BI, DAX-based KPIs, and interactive visualizations** to transform raw retail data into meaningful insights.
-It highlights practical skills in data modeling, dashboard design, and business analytics, supporting data-driven decision-making.
+It highlights practical skills in data modeling, and dashboard design, and business analytics, supporting data-driven decision-making.